ogdmerlin/SpringAI-chatbot/README.md

 # Features
 Interactive Chatbot: Engage with a chatbot to learn more about Spring AI and how to integrate it with your Spring Boot applications.

-Spring Boot Backend: A robust backend powered by Spring Boot, utilizing Spring AI for processing and generating responses using the OpenAI API.
+SpringBoot Backend: A robust backend powered by Spring Boot, utilizing Spring AI for processing and generating responses using the OpenAI API.

 React Frontend: A user-friendly and responsive frontend built with React, providing an intuitive interface to interact with the chatbot.